“For the eyes of the LORD run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him.”

 God does not want us to rely on our own wisdom or human understanding of handling situations.
 Blending in, in order to be accepted.
 Pleasing people.
 Flattering, pretending, manipulating, coercing, taking advantage of others’ weaknesses for our gain.

-When confronted with unpleasant or tough situations, we need to turn to God to either lead us out or lead us through.
+When confronted with tough situations, we need to turn to God to either lead us out or lead us through.
 If we are loyal to him, patiently wait for his intervention, and do not take matters into our own hands, he will intervene on our behalf, shift things, move or remove people, turn situations around, protect us and promote us.
 There is nothing that can stand in his way.